aghabidareh/QuranTests/README.md

 # QuranTests
-In this program, you will see that Quranic questions are stored in a database in the form of blanks.
+In this program, you will see that Quranic questions will be created using an API.
----
-API - DB